linzhangUCA/linzhanguca.github.io/_pages/robotics1-2025.md

 ---
 # Latest Updates

+- 11/16:
+  - Uploaded a7 link.
+  - Added mechanical, eletrical and coding resources.
 - 11/13: Updated a6 link and pcb design links.
 - 11/06: Uploaded pid slides.
 - 10/21: Uploaded a5 link.
-- 10/14: Uploaded Kinematics slides.

 # Syllabus